Ryan-samaeian/todo_system/README.md

 # todo_system
-This is a simple todo system made in php.
+This is a todo system in php!

+You can just open it in xamp and get started!